Houston’s Transmasculine Community Comes of Age

 The time away from in-person meetings allowed me to step back and reflect on where the transmasculine community was and how much we had changed over the past two decades.
 I also had time to think about the direction our community could take as the pandemic abated.
 How did our vision need to change in order to embrace new understandings of transgender expression while still maintaining our identity as a group for transmasculine persons?
 Being forced to adopt a virtual meeting format during the height of the pandemic also revealed the power of social media and the need for an online presence.
 Twenty years ago, Yahoo Groups and Live Journal brought the community together in ways we had never imagined.
 It makes sense to engage with the community using today’s social media such as Discord and Facebook.
 Just like with the printed packets Sandy and I used to distribute, one’s work has little value unless it is accessible to the people who would most benefit from it.

-Be Free was officially rebranded as Trans Masculine Alliance Houston in late August 2021 and it’s been wonderful to see the community flourish in such a short period of time.
-I love getting to work with Nexus, Derek, and Myles.
+It has been wonderful to see the community flourish like this.
 Watching how quickly our group has grown has confirmed my belief that we are on the right path.
 And I do believe that both Brenda and Sandy would be happy knowing that their work has continued and will go on all these years later.